Give your classic meals a twist with some lemon cucumbers!

 This easy-to-execute lemon cucumber salad recipe is a quick and simple way to utilize the unique fruit.

-All you need to do is slice the lemon cucumbers and red onion, and add the mint leaves and almond nuts.
+All you need to do is slice the lemon cucumbers and red onion, then add the mint leaves and almond nuts.

 Serve it in a nice salad bowl or plate and drizzle some extra-virgin olive oil and balsamic vinegar to finish it off.